PotHix/pothix.github.com/content/post/stats-may-2017.md

 Some people are asking me about how much time it take to collect all the data and write the blog post, so I decided to add this metric.

-I'm spending no to collect the data, most part of it is automatic.
+I'm spending almost no time to collect the data, most part of it is automatic.
 The services that require manual interaction are already part of my day-to-day life, so I'm not tracking it.

-**It took 2 hours and 11 minutes to write it**
+**It took 2 hours and 30 minutes to write this post**

 ### Conclusion

-It was not so nice to be sick, as expected.
-My productivity dropped a little bit and I have to go to the doctor this month and look for it.
+This month was better than the last one.
+It was not so good as I expected because I had to do some exams to be sure I'm OK and I was also changing jobs.
+I was working for the same company for the last 7 years and decide to try something else, but this is a subject for a different post. ;)

-Hope to be in a good health next month. :)
+I got two weeks to "relax" (cof... work on some personal projects... cof), so I don't know exactly how the next month will be.
+Let's wait for the next post! :)